Mohitur669/Random-Password-Generator/README.md

 # Java Password Generator
 This is a password generator that will generate a random password based on the criteria selected by the user.
 The user will be prompted to select the length of the password and a password including uppercase letters, lowercase letters, numbers, and/or special characters will be generated.
-After generating the password, the user can simply copy and paste the password to use it.
+After generating the password, the user can simply copy and paste the password wherever you want to use.

 # Save Locally
 1. Open the [Password Generator](#https://github.com/Mohitur669/Random-Password-Generator) in your browser.